daknob/eldim/README.md

 When executed, eldim has two command line flags that you can use to configure it before it even reads the configuration file.
 They are:

-* `-j`: When set, it will output all logs in JSON format, instead of plaintext
+* `-j`: When set, it will output all logs in JSON format, instead of structured text
 * `-c`: The path to the configuration file

 ## Metrics

 As of `eldim v0.2.0`, eldim supports metrics exporting using [Prometheus](https://prometheus.io/).
 You can find more information about the metrics currently supported and exported [here](docs/metrics.md).

 ## Configuration

 In order to read the full documentation on how to configure `eldim`, click [here](docs/config.md).

 ## The HTTP API

 You can find the full specification of the HTTP API of `eldim` by clicking [here](docs/api.md).

 ## How to upload data from a server

 You can basically upload files to eldim in any way you like, as long as you follow the above API, but here are some examples.
 This code can be for example in a daily or weekly cron job: